Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 Anyhow, painstaking optimization forced me to learn the code, which was surprisingly useful.
 This is fairly simple code, but even so, I found at least five fatal bugs, all because I had to pay attention.

 # What were the lessons learned, then?
-* With a bit of thought, you can write fairly efficient code without sacrificing clarity.
+* With just a bit of thought, you can write fairly efficient code without sacrificing clarity.
+* If you go beyond that, you can achieve dramatic gains in speed and/or memory footprint, at the cost of flexibility and clarity.
 * What happens under the hood of the computer is always simpler than you think.
 * If you can manipulate data in a register, do it.
 * Organization of your code can matter on a byte level (i.e. jumps can be made shorter, addressing made PC-relative, and string data reused).